prechelt/pomalevi/README.md

 ### View demo.pptx (1 minute)

+Find the pomalevi install directory tree in the directory ending in `site-packages` which is shown when you execute `python -c "import sys; print(sys.path)"`.

+From the pomalevi install directory tree, copy `ppt/demo.pptx` to any of your own directories.
+Open the copy with Powerpoint,
+choose "Powerpoint⟶Slide Show",
-Go to the pomalevi install directoy tree, open `demo/demo.pptx` with Powerpoint, open "Powerpoint⟶Slide Show", select "Play Narrations" and "Use Timings", start the slide show.
+check the boxes for "Play Narrations" and "Use Timings",
+start the slide show.
+View it, end it.
+Imagine this was your own presentation which you want to publish as several videos in pomalevi style.

-You can now "File⟶Save as" this file, select file format "Windows Media Video (*.wmv)", and so create a `demo.wmv` file with you can use as the `myslides.wmv` in the subsequent examples.
+To do that, "File⟶Save as" this file, select file format "Windows Media Video (*.wmv)", and save it as `myslides.wmv`.
+This file you can use as the `myslides.wmv` in the subsequent examples.

 ### Very basic use: Compression only

-`pomalevi.py mydir/myslides.wmv`
+`pomalevi mydir/myslides.wmv`

 The output is a directory `mydir/myslides/` with several files.
 You can either use `mydir/myslides/index.html`